PrinceZarzees/Computer-Architecture-Assignments/3. MIPS/Readme.md

-In this assignment, you will design, simulate (in S/W), and implement (in H/W) a modified and reduced version of the MIPS instruction set.
+In this assignment, we have designed, simulated (in software), and implemented (in hardware) a modified and reduced version of the MIPS instruction set.